Demand Generation Strategy: The Complete B2B Playbook [2026]

 The Demand Generation Framework: Create, Capture, Convert

-Every effective demand generation strategy operates across three distinct phases.
-These phases are not sequential — they run in parallel.
-But understanding them separately is critical because each phase requires different tactics, different metrics, and different investment levels.
+Every effective demand generation strategy operates across three distinct phases that run in parallel — not sequentially.
+Understanding them separately is critical because each requires different tactics, metrics, and investment levels.

 Phase 1: Create Demand

 Creating demand means making your target market aware of the problem you solve and educating them on how to think about the solution.
-This is where most B2B companies under-invest, and it is the single highest-leverage activity in demand generation.
+Most B2B companies under-invest here — yet it is the single highest-leverage activity in demand generation.

 Content Marketing